 2) Building the Bed Foundation

-Fully remove your chestnut blocks from the filter patch bag.
+Fully remove your mushroom blocks from the filter patch bag.
 Set your blocks down in a square formation with approximately one inch in-between each block (Figure 1).
-The space in-between the blocks will allow the Chestnuts to grow from all sides of the block.
+The space in-between the blocks will allow the mushrooms to grow from all sides of the block.
 We recommend using at least 4-blocks for this method at a time.
 If you purchase an 8-block set and would like to do this in two sets, keep unused blocks refrigerated until you are ready to plant a second set.
 Blocks will stay good refrigerated up to 4 months.

 3) Mulching your Blocks

 Mulch over and around your blocks with wood chips or sawdust (Figure 2).
 Other materials such as pine needles and leaves can be used as supplemental material, but woody material holds the moisture in more effectively.
 Aim for 3-5 inches of mulch on the edges of the bed and 1-2 inches on top to provide adequate coverage.
 Gravity will eventually get the better of your mulch, pulling it down and exposing the corners of your blocks.
 Simply scoop the mulch back up and onto your blocks to minimize bare spots.